 Ideally, the baby should sleep in the same room as the parents for the first year of life — or at least for the first six months — to decrease the risk of sudden infant death syndrome (SIDS).
 This can also make feeding easier.

 Your baby should sleep alone in his or her own crib, bassinette or other surface designed for infants.
 Adult beds aren't safe for infants.
 A baby can become trapped and suffocate between the headboard slats, the space between the mattress and the bed frame, or the space between the mattress and the wall.
 A baby can also suffocate if a sleeping parent accidentally rolls over and covers the baby's nose and mouth.

 Some babies are happiest when they're sucking on something.
 Enter pacifiers — but there's a caveat.
 Giving your baby a pacifier too soon might interfere with breast-feeding, since sucking on a breast is different from sucking on a pacifier.

-The American Academy of Pediatrics recommends waiting to introduce a pacifier until breast-feeding is well-established, usually three to four weeks after birth.
-Once you've settled into a breast-feeding routine, keep in mind that sucking on a pacifier at naptime or bedtime might reduce the risk of SIDS.
+The American Academy of Pediatrics recommends waiting to introduce a pacifier until breast-feeding is well established, usually three to four weeks after birth.
+Once your baby has settled into a breast-feeding routine, keep in mind that sucking on a pacifier at sleep times might reduce the risk of SIDS.